hungryram/antoniomatier/content/about.md

 +++
-meta_description = "For more than 20 years my team and I have assisted buyers and sellers alike with making their real estate dreams come true." title = "About" title_tag = "About - Lifestyle California"
+meta_description = "For more than 20 years my team and I have assisted buyers and sellers alike with making their real estate dreams come true." title = "About" title_tag = "About - Lifestyle Global Properties" [menu.main] parent = "About" weight = 1
-[menu.main]
-parent = "About"
-weight = 1